 Dudhsagar Waterfalls, Goa

 The corporation also allows for certain transport buses owned by KSRTC to pass through these areas.
-Apart from trekking, Kerala Forest Department also hosts other activities like boating, bird watching etc. The beauty of this place gets particularly enhanced during the monsoon season and is also an area where modern technology has had minimal damage on.
+Apart from trekking, Kerala Forest Department also hosts other activities like boating, bird watching, etc. The beauty of this place gets particularly enhanced during the monsoon season and is also an area where modern technology has had minimal damage.

 Jim Corbett National Park, Uttarakhand